TL;DR

 Pro tip: I've used Claire’s UTM tagging spreadsheet for years.

-Have your customers leave positive reviews on your Google Business Profile and have them mention your business name and geographical locations.
+Have your customers leave positive reviews on your Google Business Profile, mentioning your business name and locations.

-Pro tip: do you have negative reviews?
+Pro tip: Do you have negative reviews?
 It's okay; there's no business out there that doesn't have negative reviews.
 And Google doesn't do a great job at removing fake reviews.
 What can you do?
 Get new, positive reviews with photos!
-Your customers have the option to upload a photo of your products or services.
+Your customers can upload a photo of your products or services.
 Google likes that, and they will make them more prominent.

 Local Directories & Citations